ZeNyfh/gigavibe-java-edition/README.md

 # Gigavibe
- Discord bot written in skript for audio functionality.
+ Discord bot written in java using JDA and lavaplayer for audio functionality.
  Has youtube music, custom (user defined) dj roles.

 ## Prerequisites